bradfield-csi-5/shane325/1-intro-to-computer-systems/5-low-level-optimization/pagecount.md

 - `.L3` contains all of the logic and expressions for our first for loop.
 All condensed into one branch.
 - Our second loop and all the `pagecount` logic is inlined in `.L4`.
 It never branches to `pagecount` although this function does exist.o
 - In general, more inlining and a lot less instructions.
 Not jumping around as much.

+At `-O2`:
+- Only subtracts 72 from the stack pointer.
+- The logic for populating our two arrays is very different (a lot less instructions).
+- Is there branch prediction happening here?
+Line 17.
+- Some more inlining here too.

+- Optimization level `-O3` looks very similar to `-O2`.

+**Can you determine which of the generated instructions may be slow?**
+- `mul / imull` requires 11 clock cycles.
+- `div` can requires 17+ clock cycles.